Frequency of Data Processing Updates

 Level 2 & 3 Data processed with CLIMCAPS-Aqua: Version 2

 The Community Long-term Infrared Microwave Combined Atmospheric Processing System, or CLIMCAPS, generates and maintains a long-term record of satellite-based atmospheric soundings across multiple instruments and platforms, specifically from the hyperspectral infrared measurements made by the Earth-orbiting AIRS and CrIS instruments.
 These soundings are retrieved as vertical profiles of temperature, water vapor, ozone, carbon monoxide, carbon dioxide, methane, nitric acid, nitrous oxide and sulfur dioxide, as well as cloud and surface properties.
+When measurements from the AIRS instrument orbiting on the Aqua satellite are used, the system is referred to as CLIMCAPS-Aqua.

 The CLIMCAPS record spans nearly two decades (2002 to present) with fully characterized science-quality measurements to support the study and understanding of Earth system processes affecting weather, climate and societal applications.